NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 We will explain later in detail how this code works.

-Configure OCI hook for NVIDIA Container runtime
+Configure OCI hook for NVIDIA Container Runtime

 The createContainer OCI hook only executes when the CUDA Forward Compatibility mode is set to “hook.”